 The Safe Drinking Water Act allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
 The Safe Drinking Water Act also allows monitoring waivers to reduce or eliminate certain monitoring requirements.
-In 2020, the Millinocket Division was granted a three year "Synthetic Organics Waiver" from monitoring/reporting requirements for the following industrial chemicals: Toxaphene/Chlordane/PCB, herbicides, Carbamate pesticides, and semi volatile organics.
+In 2023, the Millinocket Division was granted a three year "Synthetic Organics Waiver" from monitoring/reporting requirements for the following industrial chemicals: Toxaphene/Chlordane/PCB, herbicides, Carbamate pesticides, and semi volatile organics.
 This waiver was granted due to the absence of these potential sources of contamination within a half mile radius of the water source.

 Turbidity Levels: Turbidity is a measure of cloudiness or suspended colloidal matter (silt).
 Excessive turbidity can interfere with water disinfection.
 Monitoring of turbidity is done continuously at the Millinocket water treatment plant.
 The standard for turbidity requires that 95% of all readings in each month be less than 0.3 NTU and a single day maximum of 1 NTU.
-These standards were met in 2022.
-The highest single value was 0.08 NTU which occurred in May and October.
+These standards were met in 2023.
+The highest single value was 0.18 NTU which occurred in November and December.

-Microbiological Contaminants: During 2022, none of the 72 distribution system samples tested positive for coliform bacteria.
-Total coliform bacteria are naturally present in the environment.
+Microbiological Contaminants: During 2023, one of the 72 distribution system samples tested positive for Total coliform bacteria.
+The sample, collected in June, was negative for E.coli.
+Resamples taken were negative for coliform bacteria.
+Total coliform bacteria are naturally present in the environment and are an indicator of disinfection effectiveness.

-Violations: No violations in 2022.
+Violations: No violations in 2023.